nikeee/TeamSpeak3QueryApi/README.md

   4. [Exceptions](#exceptions)
 2. [Middleware](#middleware)

+## Documentation

+The TeamSpeak 3 Query API is documented [here](http://media.teamspeak.com/ts3_literature/TeamSpeak%203%20Server%20Query%20Manual.pdf).
+This library has an online documentation which was created using [sharpDox](http://sharpdox.de).
+You can find the documentation on the [GitHub Page of this repository](https://nikeee.github.io/TeamSpeak3QueryAPI).

 ## Examples
 Using the rich client, you can connect to a TeamSpeak Query server like this: